pingcap/blog/why-we-chose-tidb-over-other-mysql-based-and-newsql-storage-solutions.md

 * The performance did not satisfy our requirements.
 * Migrating to the new application architecture was complicated.
 We would need to modify large amounts of application code.

-In fact, solutions such as MySQL InnoDB clusters and MySQL with middleware are essentially an extension of the MySQL master-slave structure.
+In fact, solutions such as MySQL InnoDB clusters and MySQL with middleware are essentially an extension of the MySQL primary-secondary structure.
 They are not a real distributed system, but achieve horizontal scalability in a way like adding "patches"—that's why many of their characteristics did not meet our expectations.

 #### CockroachDB versus TiDB